cabalamat/catwiki_p3/data/catwiki/CatWiki enhancements to Markdown.md

 > There is a [[FAQ]] or [[faq]].

-Both links go to the same article, because catWiki normalises the article name (to `faq` in this case).
+Both links go to the same article, because CatWiki normalises the article name (to `faq` in this case).

 ## See also